thirdiron/browzine-discovery-service-adapters/README.md

 ### BrowZine Primo Adapter Script
-Update the following code snippet with the `api` endpoint and `apiKey` values:
+Update the following code snippet with your `libraryId` and `apiKey` values:
 ```
 (function () {
   "use strict";